 In this next photo you can see the baffle block and wren image.

 The next image shows how the hinge was placed under the short side.
-Also note the screw (used a pull handle) and the white cable clip (on the top right side).
+Also note the screw (used as a pull handle) and the white cable clip (on the top right side).

 I’m hoping I’m not too late to catch the first batch of nesters.
 If I do attract a new family, I’ll let you know.